TheArturthur/CoppermindScraper/Cosmere/Tanavast.md

 ### Appearance
-In one of [[Dalinar Kholin\|Dalinar Kholin's]] visions, he appeared as a tall muscular man with dark skin and pure white hair, wearing billowing trousers and a waist-length coat, both of which seemed to be made of gold.
+In one of [[Dalinar Kholin\|Dalinar Kholin's]] visions, he appeared as a tall muscular man, thick of chest with dark skin and pure white hair; wearing billowing trousers and a waist-length coat, both of which seemed to be made of gold.
 Dalinar considered this clothing strange, which may indicate that it was from [[Yolen\|Yolen]]—or it may simply be a reflection of how style had changed since Tanavast recorded the visions.

 ### Personality
 Little is known about Tanavast as a person, but the people who met him have an excellent opinion of him.
 He seems to be the only original Vessel with whom [[Hoid\|Hoid]] has a good relationship, and is, aside from [[Ati\|Ati]], the only one Hoid ever praises, calling him a decent person.
 The [[Stormfather\|Stormfather]] insists that Tanavast did love mankind, even dying to defend them.
 Tanavast himself seems to have been highly dedicated to his role as a deity and protective of humanity, even apologizing in visions for getting himself killed.